newbieced0411/newbieced0411/README.md

 * 🌍  I'm based in Philippines
 * ✉️  You can contact me at [jctdelacarcel@gmail.com](mailto:jctdelacarcel@gmail.com)
-* 🧠  I'm learning VueJS, Laravel, Livewire, Vuew, React
+* 🧠  I'm learning Laravel, Livewire, Vue, React and Laravel Related Tools
 * ⚡  I’m interested in Web and Mobile Development\\

 ### Experienced Technologies